gortzaah/gortzaah.github.io/_pages/about.md

 ## 🧬 Past research focus
 I primarily use mathematical modeling and data analysis for my research.
 Some of my previous research focused on the following problems:
 * PhD: To understand when, why, and how specific mutation rates benefit cancers adapting to treatment.
 I also investigated the role of metabolic conversion in the emergence of treatment resistance, using pharmacokinetic (PK) modeling, and the limits of extrachromosomal DNA (ecDNA) during cancer evolution.
 * Research Assistant: Modeling autocatalytic enzyme kinetics reactions.
-I also analyzed reaction kinetics databases for the reproducibility of reported biological constants and worked on inferring patterns of cyst formation in oocyte development (early embryogenesis).
+I also analyzed reaction-kinetics databases to assess the reproducibility of reported biological constants and worked on inferring patterns of cyst formation during oocyte development (early embryogenesis).
-* M.Sc.: Developed and evaluated methods for detecting causality in circadian rhythms models and synthetically-generated data of oscillatory gene expression patterns.
+* M.Sc.: Developed and evaluated methods for detecting causality in circadian rhythm models and synthetically-generated data of oscillatory gene expression patterns.

 See the **Research** for the complete list of past research projects.